ld-web/ynov-b2-2020-sf4-news/README.md

 #...

 services:
   # ...

   # makes classes in src/ available to be used as services
   # this creates a service per class whose id is the fully-qualified class name
   App\:
-        resource: '../src/'
+    resource: "../src/"
     exclude:
-            - '../src/DependencyInjection/'
+      - "../src/DependencyInjection/"
-            - '../src/Entity/'
+      - "../src/Entity/"
-            - '../src/Kernel.php'
+      - "../src/Kernel.php"
-            - '../src/Tests/'
+      - "../src/Tests/"

   # controllers are imported separately to make sure services can be injected
   # as action arguments even if you don't extend any base controller class
   App\Controller\:
-        resource: '../src/Controller/'
+    resource: "../src/Controller/"
-        tags: ['controller.service_arguments']
+    tags: ["controller.service_arguments"]
 #...
 ```